 StudentSpace is a free service that can help students find housing near the Law School or near transportation that takes you there.
 StudentSpace can even help you secure housing remotely if you aren't able to travel to Chicago for your housing search.

 Many current students live in the following buildings which are located near the Law School in the Streeterville neighborhood.
 Prices are subject to change without notice.
-Please contact StudentSpace at firstname.lastname@example.org for the latest updates.
+Please contact StudentSpace at firstname.lastname@example.org for the latest updates, availability and student specials.

 There is limited University family housing in Evanston.
 Please call the Graduate Housing Office at (847) 491-5127 for more information about that process.